 Your postural habits are just that - primarily unconscious ways of holding and moving yourself that feel normal.
 Once you realise that they are just one way of organising your body and not necessarily the most efficient or beneficial then you can become open to changing these.
 You can begin to feel new connections and relationships within your body that will allow you to stand, sit and move with more balance and ease.

-Every muscle in your body exists because it is functionally valid: it is needed as part of the greater whole to provide stability and movement.
+Every muscle in the body exists because it is functionally valid: it is needed as part of the greater whole to provide stability and movement.
 Standing, walking, sitting, squatting, getting up and down, climbing, hanging, pushing, pulling and carrying provide plenty of exercise for every part of the body.
 However, our overly comfortable modern routines do little to encourage the necessary varied activity that is so vital in keeping us healthy.

 Balancing the body is an interplay between relaxation and tension.
 Muscles often become chronically tense to compensate for an inefficiency in other areas and a release of tension in certain muscle groups often requires an increase in activation or tone in other parts.
 It is the soft tissue of the body that holds the bones in place and not the other way around.
 This ‘plasticity’ means that with the correct input the body has huge potential for change at any age.